 Study Abroad Health Insurance

 Union places a high priority on the health and well-being of students.
-In order to ensure that students have appropriate coverage, since January 2015, International Programs has partnered with HTH Worldwide Insurance Services (HTH) to provide health and emergency evacuation services to Union College students who study abroad outside of the U.S. Starting July 1, 2017, HTH will be known as GeoBlue.
+To ensure student have appropriate coverage, since January 2015, International Programs has partnered with GeoBlue to provide international and health and emergency evacuation services to Union College students who study abroad outside of the United States.
 Students approved to study abroad (outside of the U.S.) will be enrolled in GeoBlue insurance plan.
 Coverage will be included in the study abroad fee.
 If there is a program in which the provider offers GeoBlue insurance coverage, the study abroad fee associated with the health insurance will be waived.

 Participants in the following programs will not be covered by International Program's GeoBlue's insurance policy:

 - Domestic mini-terms (Adirondacks, Civil Rights, Community Service, Mexican-American Border, and New Hampshire Presidential Primary)